Gran Canaria – the white beaches of Maspalomas

-When they finally drive over the countless serpentines to San Bartolomé de Tirajana, the administrative centre of the southern part of the island, and park in the square in front of the church, they will feel the flair of the “other” part of this island.
-Often, the lonely mountain villages of Gran Canaria look as if they are abandoned by all inhabitants.
+When they finally drive over the countless serpentines to San Bartolomé de Tirajana, the administrative center of the southern part of the island, and park in the square in front of the church, they will feel the flair of the “other” part of this island.
+Often the lonely mountain villages of Gran Canaria look as if they have been abandoned by all inhabitants.

-An impression that is deceiving, as behind the grey walls, life probably only has a short siesta, and those who buy some fresh almonds in one of the small shops or also a delicious sweet dish named “Bienmesabe” will very soon get into a conversation with the villagers.
+An impression that is deceptive, because behind the gray walls life probably only takes a short siesta, and whoever buys fresh almonds or a delicious dessert called “Bienmesabe” in one of the small stores, will very quickly get into conversation with the villagers.

-Only the coastal strip of the south of Gran Canaria is firmly in the hands of tourists.
+The coastal strip of the south alone is firmly in tourist hands on Gran Canaria.
 With hotel palaces of all categories, with numerous bed castles – but also with an excellent infrastructure.
-Here life pulsates and is so very different from the lonely villages in the interior of the island.
+Life pulsates here and is thus quite different from that in the lonely villages in the interior of the island.

-In the west, Gran Canaria is characterized by mountains that slope down to the sea in steep coasts and where the surf almost always piles up metres high.
-Like a star, the barrancos, the deep canyons, run from the coastal regions into the interior.
-Here the peaks of the mountains reach heights of up to two thousand metres.
+In the west, Gran Canaria is characterized by mountains that slope down to the sea in steep coasts, where the surf almost always piles up meters high.
+Like a star, the barrancos, the deep gorges, run from the coastal regions into the interior.
+Here the peaks of the mountains reach heights of up to two thousand meters.
 They are not the most sublime of the Canary archipelago but no less beautiful.
-Some gravel paths wind their way to the mountains, lined with prickly agaves.
+To the mountains wind some gravel paths lined with prickly agaves.

 If a fairy godmother shows you the way…

-Gran Canaria looks like a shell in the ocean from space.
-The island is exactly 1,532 square kilometres in size, making it number three among the seven islands of the Canary Islands.
-Whom a good holiday fairy on Gran Canaria shows the way, will lead the tourists to places that could not be more contrasting.
+Gran Canaria presents itself from space like a shell in the ocean.
+The island is exactly 1,532 square kilometers in size, making it number three among the seven islands of the Canary Islands.
+Whom a good vacation fairy leads the way on Gran Canaria, will lead the tourists to sites that could not be more contrasting.

-Here the wide beaches of Maspalomas, there the rocky coasts, then the lively metropolis Las Palmas and finally the barren landscape at the Roque Nuble, the “Cloud Rock”.
-It is the many faces that put their stamp on this island of spring and made it an attraction for tourists from all over the world.
+Here the wide beaches of Maspalomas, there the rocky coasts, then the lively metropolis of Las Palmas and finally the barren landscape at Roque Nuble, the “Cloud Rock”.
+It is the many faces that put their stamp on this island of spring and made it a center of attraction for tourists from all over the world.

-There are many fine hotel addresses, such as the “Golf Bandama”, where the Spanish king often tested his skills in putting on the green.
+There are many fine hotel addresses, such as the “Golf Bandama”, where more often the Spanish king tested his skills in putting on the green.
 Juan Carlos is still listed there as honorary president of the golf club.

-Thanks to two reservoirs the vegetables are ripening again
+Thanks to two reservoirs, vegetables are ripening again

-Gran Canaria, like La Palma and La Gomera, is richly blessed with gorges.
+Gran Canaria, like La Palma and La Gomera, is abundantly blessed with ravines.
 Probably the most beautiful and most frequented by hikers is the Barranco de Arguineguin.
-Once, this was a barren area where the Canarian farmers could only cultivate their fields with difficulty, as there was always a lack of water.
+Once this was a barren area where the Canarian farmers could only cultivate their fields with difficulty due to the constant lack of water.

-But then, in the seventies of the last century, the biggest reservoirs of Gran Canaria were built there.
+But then, in the seventies of the last century, the largest reservoirs of Gran Canaria were created there.
 The Embalse de Sori and east of it the Embalse de Chira.
 Since then, in the villages of Cercado de Espino, La Filipina, El Barranquillo Andrés and Soria, vegetables are finally thriving again.
-In this area, holidaymakers can enjoy the somewhat rustic Canarian cuisine in several smaller restaurants.
+In this area, vacationers can enjoy the somewhat rustic Canarian cuisine in several smaller restaurants.
 The roads to the valleys and to the mountains are everywhere well signposted and asphalted.

 When sore souls ask for balm

-Gran Canaria also has a reputation as an island of hidden charms.
-At first sight and after landing at the airport near Las Palmas, the landscape seems bare and without any idyll.
+Gran Canaria also has the reputation of being an island of hidden charms.
+At first glance and after landing at the airport near Las Palmas, the landscape appears barren and devoid of any idyll.
 But this soon changes.
-Either in the tourist centres of Playa de Inglés surrounded by green oases or in the solitude of the mountain regions.
+Either in the tourist centers of Playa de Inglés surrounded by green oases or in the solitude of the mountain regions.

-Those who need some distance from the nightlife of the mass tourism will find after the shopping malls of Playa de Inglés in the neighbourhood also a zone of silence.
-In a quiet residential street with white villas and many shady palms, there is an evangelic parish office where the clergyman is often asked as a conversation partner.
-Namely, when holiday dreams are shattered or when sore souls ask for balm.
+If you need distance from the nightlife of mass tourism, you will also find a zone of silence after the shopping malls of Playa de Inglés in the neighborhood.
+In a quiet residential street with white villas and many shady palm trees there is a Protestant parish office, where the clergyman officiating there is often in demand as a conversation partner.
+Namely, when vacation dreams are shattered or when sore souls ask for balm.
 This is also an aspect of this unusually versatile island.

 Maspalomas and the fairy tale of the sand from the Sahara

 The dimensions of the dunes of Maspalomas at the southern tip of Gran Canaria are almost legendary.
-For some people, this is a kind of imitation of a desert with a view to the sea.
-Those who look for a place to sunbathe in the sandy hills imagine to be far away from the hotel castles of San Agustin and Playa de Inglés, as this is the border between the hot air in the valleys and the cool Atlantic Ocean.
+For some, this is a kind of imitation of a desert with a view of the sea.
+If you look for a place to sunbathe in the sandy hills, you will feel far away from the hotel castles of San Agustin and Playa de Inglés, because this is the border between the hot air in the valleys and the cool Atlantic Ocean.

-Maspalomas is one of the oldest places of the island – here, tourism looks back on a long history.
+Maspalomas is one of the oldest places on the island – tourism has a long history here.
 And the dunes have been a feature of Gran Canaria for generations.
-This sandy stretch of beach is six kilometres long and two kilometres wide.
+This sandy stretch of beach is six kilometers long and two kilometers wide.
 For a long time, there was a myth that the fine white sand was blown over from the Sahara and that the dunes were created by a tsunami.
-In the meantime, it has been proven that this sand consists of the lime of shells and crushed corals.
+In the meantime it has been proven that this sand consists of the lime of shells and crushed corals.
 It formed dunes without equal.

-In the central area of the dunes of Maspalomas, between the lighthouse and the beach of Playa de Inglés, an area for nudists has been created.
+In the central area of the dunes of Maspalomas, between the lighthouse and the beach of Playa de Inglés, an area has been created for nudists.
 Those who like it can also trudge through the Atlantic desert on the back of a camel.
 This sandy wonder of nature ends at a brackish water lake called “El Charco”, which has been designated as a nature reserve because migratory birds pass by here from time to time and then make a stop on their long journey.

-When the touristic development of Gran Canaria got temporarily out of control in the sixties and seventies of the last century, the existence of the dunes was endangered by waste water problems.
-But then the importance of this area was recognized and the wandering dunes of Maspalomas were put under protection.
+When the tourist development of Gran Canaria in the sixties and seventies of the last century temporarily got out of hand, the dunes were threatened in their existence by sewage problems.
+But then one remembered the importance of this area and put the wandering dunes of Maspalomas under protection.

-Puerto de Mogàn – a breath of Venice
+Puerto de Mogàn – a touch of Venice

-Those who stroll through the small place Puerto de Mogán in the south west of Gran Canaria inevitably feel transported to Venice.
-For many visitors, this village with its numerous canals is one of the most beautiful of the Canarian Islands.
-Although you will not find any singing gondoliers here, the romantic harbour and the numerous bridges exude a very special charm.
+If you stroll through the small village of Puerto de Mogán in the southwest of Gran Canaria, you will inevitably feel transported to Venice.
+For many visitors, this village with its numerous canals is one of the most beautiful in the Canary Islands.
+Although you won’t find any singing gondoliers here, the romantic harbor and the numerous bridges exude a very special charm.
 F

-ruefully, the inhabitants of this place lived almost exclusively from fishing, but today tourism plays a much bigger role.
-The beach here is a golden brown colour, and several excursion boats leave from the harbour.
-With a ferry you can get from there to Arguineguin in one hour via Anfi and Puerto Rica.
+rlier, the inhabitants of this place lived almost exclusively from fishing, but today tourism plays a much bigger role.
+The beach here is a golden brown color, and several excursion boats depart from the harbor.
+With a ferry you can get from there to Arguineguin in an hour via Anfi and Puerto Rica.